GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of Undeath/Scareton.md

 **-** Does not produce warmth.
 **-** Does not have Hitpoints.
 Instead, it has points of undeath which must be exhausted before it is destroyed.
 Anytime an attack against this creature is successful, the creature loses a number of these points equal to the attack's total.
 Once the total is reduced to 0 or below, it is destroyed.
 A long rest restores half of the missing points of undeath.
 A full rest restores half again as many points of undeath as the long rest.

 **Frightful Gaze**: Once per encounter, _the scareton's eyeless stare can unsettle a foe within 10 yards which sees it.
 This requires the creature make a DV 15 [Will] save_ or be frightened of the scareton.
-While frightened this way, the creature must use its movement to make as much dstance as it can from the skeleton.
+While frightened this way, the creature must use its movement to make as much distance as it can from the skeleton.

 **Spooking**: Once per encounter, as an action, the scareton will freak out- making all manner of horrific noise.
 Treat as an undamaging attack against a foe within 30 yards.
 Instead of inflicting a wound, the foe will be dazed until the end of the next round.